Incubaid/dev_process/github_integration.md

 ## GitHub Integration

-Git/GitHub is a most amazing tool to track changes and can be used in many more ways than people deem possible.
+Git\/GitHub is a most amazing tool to track changes and can be used in many more ways than people deem possible.

-We suggest using GitHub for:
+We suggest using GitHub or similar tools like Gogs for:

-  - Specs
+* Specs
-  - Documentation
+* Documentation
-  - Planning work (stories in home repo, see [stories](stories.md))
+* Planning work \(stories in home repo, see [stories](stories.md)\)
-  - Tracking of bugs
+* Tracking of bugs
-  - Tracking of feature requests
+* Tracking of feature requests
-  - And of course all coding work using pull requests as a tool to track changes
+* And of course all coding work using pull requests as a tool to track changes
-  - Tickets from customers (*)
+* Tickets from customers
-- Why
-  - Its important that all change is being tracked and people get visibility on everything which happened and is going to happen
+* Its important that all change is being tracked and people get visibility on everything which happened and is going to happen

 ### Requirements

-- If security is important to you make sure everyone uses 2-factor authentication
+* If security is important to you make sure everyone uses 2-factor authentication
-- If possible use clean login names on GitHub, many people use funny names which is nice but makes it hard for people to remember
+* If possible use clean login names on GitHub, many people use funny names which is nice but makes it hard for people to remember
-  - Our suggested login names are  $first7lettersLastName+$firsLetterFirstname e.g. Kristof De Spiegeleer becomes *despiegk*
+  * Our suggested login names are  $first7lettersLastName+$firsLetterFirstname e.g. Kristof De Spiegeleer becomes _despiegk_

 ### Terminology Git related